aburgasser/splat/README.md

 spt,unc = splat.classifyByTemplate(sp)
 ```

-* To compare a spectrum to another spectrum, or a model, use the following:
+* To compare a spectrum to another spectrum or a model, use compareSpectra:

 ```
 sp = splat.getSpectrum(shortname='0415-0935')[0]